affodilajF/Android-Theory/README.md

   - Block param => lambda that defines the side effect to be executed.
 - Is a Composable function that executes a side effect in a separate coroutine scope (therfore we can run suspend function there).
 - It launches a coroutine with the block of the code passed as parameter.
-- The coroutine will be cancelled if LaunchedEffect leaves the composition.
+- The coroutine will be cancelled if LaunchedEffect leaves the composition or when the key param is change.
 - Proper to execute long operations (network calls, animations) without blocking the UI threads.

 ### DiposableEffect